sap03cws/Cleaned-Traffic-Light-Datasets/README.md

 Admittedly, this repository is by no means complete, or original, but it is intended for rapid evaluation of traffic light detection algorithms.
 For that purpose, two simple scripts are provided - one that generate the needed dataset, and another that calculates accuracy.

-Copyrights belong to the owners of the respective datasets.
+Copyrights belong to the owners of their respective datasets.

 ## Generator Script